ibbles/LearningUnrealEngine/Loading assets.md

 // Safe to use Asset here.
 ```

+There is also `LoadObject`, which is a simple wrapper around `StaticLoadObject` that does the cast and removes the `bAllowObjectReconciliation` flag.

+Notice that the `Name` part of the path is given twice.
+I'm not sure why.
+There is something called `FPackageGroupName` that may relate to this.

 There is also `FStringAssetReference` which should be used when loading assets.
 It holds the path to the asset and has a `TryLoad` member function to get a reference to the asset itself.
 Not sure how `StaticLoadObject` and `FStringAssetReference.TryLoad` relate to each other.

+There is also something about dependency on `LoadPackage` and limitations on cooked data, servers, and `GUseSeekFreeLoading` that I don't understand yet.